uchile-robotics/uchile_system/README.md

 ```
 ## How to run

 To run any piece of code you must look up the respective robot package in the organization.
+Independent of the packages you want to run, everything must be ran inside the docker container you just built.
+To run any command inside the container: `docker exec -it <container_name> /bin/bash`

 - [Bender Bringup](https://github.com/uchile-robotics/bender_bringup)
 - [Jaime Bringup](https://github.com/uchile-robotics/jaime_bringup)